XinFinOrg/Docs-XF/docs/general/faq.md

 	We achieve 2-second block-time and almost instant transaction confirmation.

 	To scale further our infrastructure, we have presented our [Sharding proposal](https://bit.ly/2xHK0u3) for uniquely integrating Sharding into our current architecture and consensus.
-	The implementation of sharding is on-going and we will enable it in Q2 2019, after XinFin Network decentralized exchange (XinFinX) launch.

 	Besides sharding, we are actively researching scalability solutions like EVM parallelization and Plasma.
 	New scaling techniques such as sharding, EVM parallelisation, private-chain generation, hardware integration will be evaluated before being integrated into XinFin Network's masternode architecture.